furkanssarri/memory-card/README.md

 ## live demo

-the live demo will be made available Soon™.
+a working demo can be found [here](https://furkanssarri-memory-card.netlify.app/).

 ## api